If you are an experienced caregiver with a job offer in Canada, then you can apply for permanent residency.

 - Have first aid training if required

 Home Support Worker Pilot: The Home Support Worker Pilot replaced the Caring for People with High Medical Needs program.
 This is also a 5-year pilot program that allows professional caregivers to immigrate to Canada with accompanying family members.

-This program allows professional caregivers with experience in caring for senior citizens, disabled people, and seriously ill people undergoing medical treatment.
+This program is for professional caregivers with experience in caring for senior citizens, disabled individuals, and seriously ill individuals undergoing medical treatment.

 The caregivers are allowed to live at the employer’s residence.
 Therefore, home management experience is mandatory.
 Caregivers are hired by home care and support agencies, private households, or can be self-employed.